dev-sinpy/velox/README.md

 # Velox
+> Please ignore this repo for now.
+It is still under heavy development and most of the stuff doesn't work.
+Contact [me](mailto::dev.sinpy@protonmail.com) if you have any other questions.

 ## Introduction
 Velox is a framework that focuses on simplicity, performance and ease of use.
 It allows you to build cross platform native apps using web-technology.
 Velox uses webview and rust under the hood which helps to keep the binary size to absolute minimal and increasing the performance.